Evolutionary graph theory: Mathematical framework

+Selection amplifiers and suppressors

 Graphs can be classified into amplifiers of selection and suppressors of selection.
 If the fixation probability of a single advantageous mutation $\rho_G$ is higher than the fixation probability of the corresponding Moran process $\rho_M$ then the graph is an amplifier, otherwise a suppressor of selection.
 One example of the suppressor of selection is a linear process where only vertex i-1 can replace vertex i (but not the other way around).
 In this case the fixation probability is $\rho_G = 1/N$ (where N is the number of vertices) since this is the probability that the mutation arises in the first vertex which will eventually replace all the other ones.
 Since $\rho_G < \rho_M$ for all r greater than 1, this graph is by definition a suppressor of selection.

+Alternative formulations

 Evolutionary graph theory may also be studied in a dual formulation, as a coalescing random walk, or as a stochastic process.
 We may consider the mutant population on a graph as a random walk between absorbing barriers representing mutant extinction and mutant fixation.
 For highly symmetric graphs, we can then use martingales to find the fixation probability as illustrated by Monk (2018).

 Also evolutionary games can be studied on graphs where again an edge between i and j means that these two individuals will play a game against each other.

+Related concepts

 Closely related stochastic processes include the voter model, which was introduced by Clifford and Sudbury (1973) and independently by Holley and Liggett (1975), and which has been studied extensively.